Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 More Serious Forms of Puppy Biting

 True aggression is rather rare in a puppy under four months of age.
 However, it is not unheard of.
 Most dog trainers have encountered a truly aggressive young puppy.
 I have seen young puppies resource guard food and bones.
-This can be seen as early as 6 weeks, however many times it can be challenging to distinguish normal puppy behavior from abnormal.
+This can be seen as early as six weeks, however, many times it can be challenging to distinguish normal puppy behavior from abnormal.

 Recording the pup's behavior and showing it to a professional is important for an accurate assessment.

-Warning signs of trouble are puppies who are stiffening, growling and biting in specific contexts such as when they are protecting a food, toy or sleeping area, when they are being approached, restrained, handled, groomed, moved or picked up, when they are exposed to unknown people or children.
+Warning signs of trouble are puppies who are stiffening, growling and biting in specific contexts such as when they are protecting a food, toy or sleeping area, or when they are being approached, restrained, handled, groomed, moved or picked up.
+Puppies may also be triggered by being exposed to unknown people or children.

 If you notice this type of defensive biting, prevent exposing your puppy to triggers that evoke the behavior, inform your breeder (if reputable, he/she should want to know when there’s an issue with one of their pups) and consult with a force-free dog trainer/behavior professional (you can find one on the Pet Professional Guild website).